Balancing Work and Size with Bounded Buffers: Our Contributions

-In addition to NP architectures, we believe our model and results may also be applicable to other queueing environments exhibiting a conflict between processing and size in settings where buffers have a bounded size.

-\subsection{Our Contributions}
+\section{Our Contributions}

-In this paper we provide a formal model for studying the problems of online buffer management and online scheduling in settings where packets have both size and processing requirements, and one has a limited size buffer to store arriving packets.
-Our model allows for studying the interplay between the (potentially) conflicting approaches of favoring large packets first, as opposed to favoring packets with fewer processing requirements, where the goal is to maximize the throughput of the queue.
-It should be noted that the offline version of the problem is NP-hard, as it encompasses Knapsack as a special case.
-For the more natural online settings, we provide both algorithms with provable performance guarantees as well as lower bounds on the performance of such algorithms.
+In this work we provide a formal model for studying problems of online buffer management and online scheduling in settings where packets have both varying size and heterogeneous processing requirements, and one has a limited size buffer to store arriving packets.
+Our model lets us study the interplay between potentially conflicting approaches, favoring large packets and favoring packets with less required processing, in the situation where the goal is to maximize the total throughput.
+The offline version of this problem is NP-hard, as it encompasses Knapsack as a special case.
+For the more natural online setting, we provide algorithms with provable performance guarantees as well as lower bounds on the performance of such algorithms.
+We focus our attention on priority-based buffer management and scheduling in both {\em push-out} (PO) settings, where admitted packets are allowed to be pushed out of the queue prior to having its processing completed (in which case the packet does not contribute to the system's throughput), and in the {\em non-push-out} (NPO) case, where buffer management decisions are limited to admission control.
+Specifically, we consider the following priority queueing regimes: \begin{inparaenum}[(i)] \item Shortest-Remaining-Processing-Time (SRPT) first, common in job scheduling environments; \item Longest-Packet (LP) first; \item Most-Effective-Packet (MEP) first, which prioritizes packets by the ratio of their residual processing requirement to size. \end{inparaenum} We study buffer management algorithms for these priorities, where our bounds are in terms of \begin{inparaenum}[(i)] \item the maximum size of a packet and \item the maximum number of processing cycles required by a packet. \end{inparaenum} A summary of our results appears in Table~\ref{tbl}.